Chapter 5.30

 (1) Maintaining a state sales tax number, a special events sales tax number, computing the sales taxes owing from any sale of goods or services, paying the sales taxes, and filing any required returns or reports;

-(2) Responses to requests from consumers who desire to cancel sale pursuant to applicable contractual rights or law; and
+(2) Responses to requests from consumers who desire to cancel a sale pursuant to applicable contractual rights or law; and

-“Sale of goods or services” means the conduct and agreement of a solicitor and competent individual in a residence regarding a particular good(s) or service(s) that entitles consumer to rescind the same within three days under any applicable federal, state, or local law.
+“Sale of goods or services” means the conduct and agreement of a solicitor and competent individual in a residence regarding a particular good(s) or service(s) that entitles the consumer to rescind the same within three days under any applicable federal, state, or local law.

 “Services” means those intangible goods or personal benefits offered, provided, or sold to a competent individual of a residence.